 Buyers value fast, accurate shipping of well-protected packages.
 So do the marketplaces, and they have a range of metrics including feedback, DSRs, cases and claims that are all potentially impacted by poor fulfillment.

 The first decision about fulfillment should be whether to outsource.
 Amazon’s FBA program provides access to their world-leading fulfillment centres, and also gives sellers a much better chance of winning the Amazon Buy Box.
-It’s well supported by order management software, and there is also a standalone solution, AutoMCF, that makes it simple to use FBA for sales on eBay and other marketplaces.
+It’s well supported by order management software.

 Amazon FBA is not the only fulfillment outsourcing service by any means.
 Fulfillment services are listed in the Web Retailer directory.

 Sellers who decide to keep fulfillment in-house should treat at it as an evolving system, that can and should be improved continuously.
 Web Retailer’s introduction to Systems Thinking may help sellers adopt that mindset.
 It’s the kind of thinking that has made Amazon so successful.